In this section

 - Ensure that you take any blood thinning tablets which the doctor prescribes for you.

-- Be prepared to recieve injections which will help prevent blood clots.
+- Be prepared to receive injections which will help prevent blood clots.

 - Wear your hospital stockings if the staff ask you to.